OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 Attempting to display a dialog while using Office Online may cause the browser's pop-up blocker to block the dialog.
 The browser's pop-up blocker can be circumvented if the user of your add-in first agrees to a prompt from the add-in. `displayDialogAsync`'s [DialogOptions](/javascript/api/office/office.dialogoptions) has the `promptBeforeOpen` property to trigger such a pop-up. `promptBeforeOpen` is a boolean value which provides the following behavior:

  - `true` - The framework displays a pop-up to trigger the navigation and avoid the browser's pop-up blocker.
- - `false` - The dialog will not be shown and the developer will handle pop-ups (usually by providing a user artifact to trigger the navigation).
+ - `false` - The dialog will not be shown and the developer must handle pop-ups (by providing a user interface artifact to trigger the navigation).

 The pop-up looks similiar to that in the following screenshot: